Irving, Texas Saved from Homemade Clock

 NYT Op-Ed: Buying Sex Should Not Be Legal

-Another way of stating that is “buying women should not be legal”.
-The latter statement seems more clear, or at least I assume it is, given Amnesty International’s potential call to end laws against sex work for all involved, for the sake of “human rights”.
+Another way of stating that is “buying women should not be legal”. [ref]This of course applies to men and children as well.[/ref] The latter statement seems more clear, or at least I assume it is, given Amnesty International’s potential call to end laws against sex work for all involved, for the sake of “human rights”.
 Because nothing says human rights of women like legalizing the roles of pimps and johns, whatever they do to “their” women.

 amnesty-international